 David Dibosa

 David Dibosa's research interests focus on spectatorship and contemporary visual culture.
 His publications include: How to Speak Borders in the journal Toplumbilim (2007) and Queer Appearances: Gilbert & George's Visual Strategies in the journal Sexualities (2009).
-More recently, he has co-written a number of pieces with Andrew Dewdney and Victoria Walsh: 'Tate Encounters: Nationalism and British Culture' in Beyond Cultural Diversity: The Case for Creativity (2010); 'Cultural Diversity: Politics, Policy, Practices' in Museums, Equality and Social Justice (2012); Post-Critical Museology: Theory and Practice in the Art Museum (forthcoming 2012).
+More recently, he has co-written a number of pieces with Andrew Dewdney and Victoria Walsh: 'Tate Encounters: Nationalism and British Culture' in Beyond Cultural Diversity: The Case for Creativity (2010); 'Cultural Diversity: Politics, Policy, Practices' in Museums, Equality and Social Justice (2012); Post-Critical Museology: Theory and Practice in the Art Museum (2012).